Ceiling Fan Wiring Diagrams 2023

 A 2 1/8″ deep ceiling fan box must be used for the above ceiling fan installation.
 There are too many wires for a standard 1 1/2″ deep electrical box.
 The wall switch’s red LOAD wire connected to the blue wire on the fan means that the wall switch only operates the light on the fan.
 The built-in pull chain switch operates the fan motor with the black fan wire connected to LINE.

-FAN WIRING DIAGRAMS FOR TWO SWITCHES
+FAN DIAGRAMS FOR TWO SWITCHES

 If using the diagram above, you will need a deep ceiling fan-rated box to handle all of the wires.
-The National Electrical Code requires 2 cubic inches inside the electrical box for each #14 conductor.
+The National Electrical Code requires two cubic inches inside the electrical box for each #14 conductor.
 Read article 314 in the National Electrical Code (NFPA 70).

 The wiring diagram above depicts the blue wire from the fan connected to the LOAD wire from one switch.
 The black wire on the fan is connected to the other switch LOAD wire.
-The light and fan are controlled independently of each other using the wall switches.
+The light and fan are controlled independently using the wall switches.
 There is no need to use the pull chains unless you want to change the fan speed.

 Alternatively, a dimmer can be installed for the light, and a fan speed control can be installed to control the fan’s speed from the wall.